toxydose/pnwgen/README.md

 Whats new in 0.2.0:
 -now you can specify the digits number in the raw output from 4 to 10 -several bugs fixed
+0.2.1:
+some verbosity added
 DISCLAIMER:

-Usage of this program allows only within the law.
+Usage of this program is only allowed within boundaries of law.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.